 A month or two ago we had The Expendables, with a 63-year-old Sylvester Stallone doing action for oldies; this week we have Red, putting Bruce Willis (55) back into kick-ass action and adding some oldie action heroes in the form of John Malkovich (57), Morgan Freeman (73) and Helen Mirren (65).

 John Wayne hung on to his stardom as a gun-totin’ western hero until he was at death’s door.
-The Shootist (made in 1975 when he was 68), played on his great age and his declining health (he had cancer) to portray an old gunfighter on his last legs but still shooting straight.
+His last film, The Shootist (made in 1975 when he was 68), played on his great age and his declining health (he had cancer) to portray an old gunfighter on his last legs but still shooting straight.